icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     2. Which function from {numref}`ultra96_profile` has the highest latency?
 (1 line)
     3. Assume that `LOOP3`
         of `Filter_horizontal` is unrolled completely into the body of `LOOP2`.
 Draw a Data Flow Graph (DFG) of the operations that are performed in the body of `LOOP2`.
 You may ignore index computations (i.e. only include the compute operations (multiply, accumulate and shift) that work on `Input`).
 Index computations are operations used to calculate the index to be used with a pointer to get an element.
 For e.g. `4*i` in `foo[4*i]` is an index computation.
 When drawing the DFG, only consider the *body* of `LOOP2` (not any of the looping).
+Include the shifting operation of Sum.
     4. Assuming that the operations in the DFG execute sequentially, count the *total* number of compute operations involved in the execution of `Filter_horizontal` (consider how many times the compute operations in the DFG will run, when taking the looping of loops 1 and 2 into account) (1 line).
 Assuming that each operation takes one clock, estimate the average latency of `Filter_horizontal` in cycles (1 line).